caorenzhi/Filos/Filos light white paper.md

 # Preliminary work
 The team has done some preliminary work on the financial data sourcing and data analysis on the finanial.
 For example, more than **8k stocks pricing data, 1k Crypto price data, 10 million twitter data related to Crypto**.
 We have also build the discord bot to provide the analysis and access of those data to our members in the DAO.
 The team is also working on Crypto news data and analysis.
 In the near future, the team will train the AI model to process those data and members in the DAO can also access those analysis.
 All of those will be available on discord, in addition, the future reward and governance would be discord as well.
 Some examples are **NLP-based data inquiry, token authentication system, and community data participation framework**.

+And this is the final prototype submission video for the Tosihackathon: [https://www.youtube.com/watch?v=SD8bDf-nxTQ](https://www.youtube.com/watch?v=PZ0WdWXeojo)

 # Filos framework
 There are a lot of difficulties for data analysis on financial data, especially on the Crypto data.
 Just list a few, Crypto markets are more sensitive and volatile than the stock market, and traditional strategies don’t work well; Resources about understanding trends in the crypto markets are disjointed and inaccessible; There is a current lack of mature automated and easy-to-use crypto trading tools that can help people with managing their portfolios; Very little tooling in recognizing cross-chain opportunities.
 In order to tackle those difficult problems, Filos would integrate the Artificial Intelligence (AI), Natural Language Processing (NLP) and block chain technology.